vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 - [Refactoring](https://refactoring.com)
 - Red/Green/Refactor

-## Code Patterns
+## Software Patterns

-Code patterns are traceable events that happen when a developer codes.
+Software patterns are known solutions used to solve a common type of development problem.
 They are an excellent resource for providing solutions to new and recurring software problems.